 Vesting based discounts

 In addition, investors will be able to choose a vesting period, which will in turn determine discount rates on any coins purchased.
 This combination of an optional discount and the uncertainty of demand driving the final price of individual coins renders it impossible to estimate the amount the token sale might raise.
-At a minimum, assuming the 131 million coins sold at $1.3 and choosing a 20% discount (the highest available), Filecoin could expect to raise around $136 million, but even that estimate is uncertain, given the lack of guarantees that the investor interest in 136 million coins will appear.
+At a minimum, assuming 131 million coins sold at $1.3 with all buyers choosing a 20% discount (the highest available), Filecoin could expect to raise around $136 million, but even that estimate is uncertain, given the lack of guarantees that investor interest in 136 million coins will appear.
 Conversely, should demand overwhelm supply, pushing prices higher and leaving the company able to choose those investors opting for no vesting period and a 0% discount, no theoretical limit exists on the amount that might be raised.

 Who is the team behind the project?